 So next time you’re wondering why your cat doesn’t like car rides, remember that you’re sharing a vehicle with a barely-domesticated wild animal!

 Cats appear to have a better memory than dogs do.
 They’re able to associate the carrier with a feeling of what happened.
 For most of us, it means that cats do remember going to the vet or getting their claws clipped.

 It doesn’t mean they’ll remember it specifically in the same way a human would but they’re better than dogs at recalling how that experience felt.
 If it was upsetting or frightening, then they’re likely to recall those feelings.

 Helping cats hate car rides a little less

 You could also start the engine to introduce them to its rumbling.
 Just be sure to supervise them carefully.
-If you think that it’s the carrier more than the car causing anxiety, then you can buy a cat car barrier which keep the cat secure during the journey but which allow them some measure of freedom.
+If you think that it’s the carrier more than the car causing anxiety, then you can buy a cat car barrier which keeps the cat secure during the journey but which allows them some measure of freedom.

 Some cats prefer the carrier to be covered over with a towel or blanket.
 Others would rather be able to look outside.
 Try both and see which your cat is happiest with.

 So why do cats hate car rides?
 Because it’s an unfamiliar space, it takes them away from their territory and is often a precursor to an unpleasant event like going to the vet.
 We don’t help our felines create better associations with vehicles the way that we do with dogs, but with a little effort, you can make a car ride less stressful for everyone — owner included!